 A DIY bathroom makeover doesn’t have to take a lot of time or a giant budget.
 We can show you how to create a beautiful bathroom makeover.
 In no time at all you’ll be so excited when your guests ask to use the restroom.

 Working with a Small Bathroom

 Everyone has at least one tiny bathroom in the house.
 It might be a half-bath on the main floor, or the kids’ bathroom that is always a disaster.
 Luckily, there are tons of ways to add visual size to any space without knocking down walls to add square footage.
 Here’s a few ideas to get you started:

 Dark colors tend to make a space look smaller.
 For the best small DIY bathroom design go as light as possible.
 Hence the reason why we all love a white bathroom.
 Light colors also give a clean vibe, any who doesn’t want a sparkly clean bathroom?

 Take colors seriously; and use light tones as much as possible.

-While on Amazon.com remember that a bathroom doesn’t need a full palette, two or three colors top is plenty.
+While on Amazon.com remember that a bathroom doesn’t need a full palette.
+Two or three colors is plenty.
 Your palette should connect your bathroom as a whole so that your paint color will unite walls, fittings, floors, and tiles.
 Don’t apply strong contrasts which can break up the space and make the room look smaller.